Rory has specialised in PI and associated areas of work over the past 13 years.

 He is instructed by several of the major insurers on a repeat basis and also regularly carries out work for various Local Authorities.

-- Acting for a defendant in an occupational asthma claim where complex issues of medical causation arose following receipt of the medical evidence;
+- Acting for a manufacturer faced with various occupational asthma claims involving complex issues of medical causation;